DevSnicket/eunice/README.md

 The approach of defining stacks can be applied at all scales of software and across boundaries, from individual files, functions or classes, to multiple, large codebases in different languages, frameworks and runtimes.

 ## Stages

+Eunice includes the stages shown below.
+Transitions are made between the stages using YAML.
+An explanation of the YAML and stages follows.

 ![](https://raw.githubusercontent.com/DevSnicket/Eunice/master/docs/stages-and-transitions.svg?sanitize=true)